Lorraine Hansberry: Beliefs

-Hansberry was a critic of existentialism, which she considered too distant from the world's economic and geopolitical realities.
-Along these lines, she wrote a critical review of Richard Wright's The Outsider and went on to style her final play Les Blancs as a foil to Jean Genet's absurdist Les Nègres.
-However, Hansberry admired Simone de Beauvoir's The Second Sex.
+Hansberry was a critic of existentialism, which she considered too distant from the historical material conditions of the world.
+She wrote a critical review of Richard Wright's The Outsider and wrote her final play Les Blancs as a foil to Jean Genet's absurdist Les Nègres.
+However, Hansberry admired Simone de Beauvoir's existentialist feminist book The Second Sex.

 In 1959, Hansberry commented that women who are "twice oppressed" may become "twice militant".
 She held out some hope for male allies of women, writing in an unpublished essay: "If by some miracle women should not ever utter a single protest against their condition there would still exist among men those who could not endure in peace until her liberation had been achieved."

-Hansberry was appalled by the nuclear bombing of Hiroshima and Nagasaki, which took place while she was in high school.
-She expressed a desire for a future in which "Nobody fights.
-We get rid of all the little bombs – and the big bombs," though she also believed in the right of people to defend themselves with force against their oppressors.
+Hansberry was appalled by the atomic bombings of Hiroshima and Nagasaki, which took place while she was in high school.
+She expressed a desire for a future in which "we get rid of all the little bombs – and the big bombs," although she also believed in the right of people to defend themselves with force against their oppressors.

 The FBI began surveillance of Hansberry when she prepared to go to the Montevideo peace conference.
-The Washington, D.C., office searched her passport files "in an effort to obtain all available background material on the subject, any derogatory information contained therein, and a photograph and complete description," while officers in Milwaukee and Chicago examined her life history.
-Later, an FBI reviewer of Raisin in the Sun highlighted its Pan-Africanist themes as "dangerous".
+Staff members of its Washington, D.C., office searched her passport files "in an effort to obtain all available background material on the subject, any derogatory information contained therein, and a photograph and complete description," while officers in Milwaukee and Chicago examined her life history.
+Later, an FBI reviewer of A Raisin in the Sun highlighted its Pan-Africanist themes as "dangerous".

 Death

-Hansberry died of pancreatic cancer on January 12, 1965, aged 34.
-In his introduction to Hansberry's posthumously released autobiography, To Be Young, Gifted and Black: An Informal Autobiography, James Baldwin wrote that "it is not at all farfetched to suspect that what she saw contributed to the strain which killed her, for the effort to which Lorraine was dedicated is more than enough to kill a man."
+On January 12, 1965, Hansberry died of pancreatic cancer, aged 34.
+In his introduction to Hansberry's posthumously-released autobiography, To Be Young, Gifted, and Black: An Informal Autobiography, James Baldwin wrote that "it is not at all farfetched to suspect that what she saw contributed to the strain which killed her."

 Hansberry's funeral was held in Harlem on January 15, 1965.
 Paul Robeson and SNCC organizer James Forman gave eulogies.
-The presiding minister, Eugene Callender, recited a message from Baldwin, and also a message from the Reverend Martin Luther King Jr. that read: "Her creative ability and her profound grasp of the deep social issues confronting the world today will remain an inspiration to generations yet unborn."
-The 15th was also Dr. King's birthday.
-She is buried at Asbury United Methodist Church Cemetery in Croton-on-Hudson, New York.
+The presiding minister, Eugene Callender, recited a message from James Baldwin, as well as a message from Martin Luther King Jr. that read: "Her creative ability and her profound grasp of the deep social issues confronting the world today will remain an inspiration to generations yet unborn."
+Hansberry is buried at Asbury United Methodist Church Cemetery in Croton-on-Hudson, New York.